ff6347/gestalten-in-code/.github/CONTRIBUTING.md

 - repeat
 - typography

 Within these folders are subfolders for the different frameworks (processing, p5js, basiljs,…).
+For example like this

+    .
+    ├── chance
+    │   ├── basiljs
+    │   ├── p5js
+    │   └── processing

-Possible additional sub-categories are added as tags.
+Possible additional sub-categories are added as tags in the yaml frontmatter of index.md (see below).
 You also can add tags for the different laws of gestalt:

 - "Law of Causality"
 - "Law of Closure"